 A food processor is the better tool when it comes to grinding nuts, but if you don’t mind a mixture of large pieces with small pieces a blender can be used in a pinch.

 This Low-Fat Creamy Italian Salad Dressing is soooo delicious and sooo good for you, it’s worth buying a good blender just so you can make it!
 Don’t try it in a food processor; it doesn’t work.

 If your recipe calls for oat flour and you don’t have any on hand, you can make your own in seconds.
 However, I recommend doing so in a blender (and a Twister jar works even better), not a food processor.
 A food processor won’t get the flour fine enough.

 I often mince curly parsley (and other herbs) in my food processor and they come out nice and uniform.
 This time I only had flat leaf parsley, and it didn’t chop as nicely, but it still worked.

 Chopping parsley in a blender doesn’t work so well and you end up with lots of big pieces mixed with parsley puree.

 Pesto doesn’t really work in a blender; you end up with a yucky green basil puree.

 Slicing and shredding potatoes is one of the jobs for which I use my food processor the most.
-I can make these luscious vegan and gluten-free Skinny Scalloped Potatoes in less than 15 minutes using my food processor.
+I can slice the potatoes to make these luscious vegan and gluten-free Skinny Scalloped Potatoes in less than 5 minutes using my food processor.

 Smoothies can be made in either a food processor or a blender with good results, but if you want an extra thick smoothie that you can eat with a spoon (like ice cream!) you’ll need a food processor.